0xPARC/0xparc-intro-book/src/plonk.typ

 3. Peggy proves to Victor that the commitment from Step 1 also satisfies the copy constraints.

-Let's now explain how each step works.
+Let us now explain how each step works.

-== Step 1: The commitment
+== Step 1: the commitment

-In PLONK, we'll assume that $q equiv 1 mod n$, which means that we can fix $omega in FF_q$ to be a primitive $n$-th root of unity.
+In PLONK, we will assume that $q equiv 1 mod n$, which means that we can fix $omega in FF_q$ to be a primitive $n$-th root of unity.

 Then, by polynomial interpolation, Peggy chooses polynomials $A(X)$, $B(X)$,